sconover/wrong/README.markdown

     d { x } # => prints "x is 7" to the console
     d { x * 2 } # => prints "(x * 2) is 14" to the console

 (`d` was originally implemented by Rob Sanheim in LogBuddy; as with Assert2 this is a rewrite and homage.)
+Remember, if you want `d` to work at runtime (e.g. in a webapp) then you must `include 'wrong/d'` inside your app, e.g. for in your `environment.rb` file.

 More examples are in the file `examples.rb` <http://github.com/alexch/wrong/blob/master/examples.rb>